This is such a wonderful series — content-wise and soul-feeding.

 Questions?
 Write to email@example.com

 Please add your support and make a donation so that we can continue to offer people’s history lessons, resources, workshops — and now online mini-classes — for free to K-12 teachers and students.
-We receive no corporate support and depend on individuals like you.
+We depend on individuals like you.